cj-balazs-molnar/scope/README.md

 # scope
-Assessment homework for interview at Scope Rating
+Assessment homework for interview for Scope - JAva and scala versions